-As Council has steadily reduced its involved in waste management and minimisation over the past nine years, we rely more heavily on community providers to support the community in minimising and diverting its waste.
-Given WRRT's strong position in delivering these services, support from the community, and its expertise in waste minimisation and diversion, there is an opportunity to increase their role, and therefore the contribution they make, through providing them with additional support where possible.
+As Council has steadily reduced its involvement in waste management and minimisation programmes over the past nine years, we rely more heavily on community providers to support the community in minimising and diverting its waste.
+Given WRRT's strong position in delivering these services, support from the community, and its expertise in waste minimisation and diversion, there is an opportunity to increase their role, and therefore the contribution they make, through providing them with additional support where possible (for example, by providing the funding to them to engage an education resource - refer to previous page).